Dima1710/personal-resume/content/authors/admin/_index.md

     date_start: 2015-09-01
     date_end: 2024-07-12
     summary: |
-      A double-education program combining rigorous high school academics with intensive musical training.
-Curriculum included liberal arts, music theory, history, private piano lessons, and choir, alongside exposure to other disciplines such as ballet and visual arts.
+      A high school program with a strong focus on musical education, combining private piano lessons, in-depth training in music theory and history, and participation in choir, designed to develop advanced musicianship alongside academic studies.

 work:
   - position: Founder & Owner